joaoaugustoss/joaoaugustoss/README.md

 ## Hi!
 I'm João Augusto 👋

-I'm a passionate Computer Science student with a love for Data Science and Urban Computing.
-My goal is to [Your Goal or Mission Statement].
-I enjoy tackling challenging problems and building innovative solutions that make a positive impact.
+I'm a passionate Computer Science Student and Researcher with a love for Data Science and Urban Computing.

 🌱 I'm currently working on research projects.